genotrance/px/README.md

     Values specified on CLI override any values in existing config file Values not specified on CLI or config file are set to defaults

-  --install
+  --install [--force]
-  Add Px to the Windows registry to run on startup
+  Add Px to the Windows registry to run on startup.
+Use '--force' to overwrite a possible existing key.

   --uninstall
   Remove Px from the Windows registry